The-LUISS-Boyz/SpotyQL/readme.md

 There is, in any case, an option to change such behaviour.

 Inside configuration.json, look for "database".
 Inside such object, you'll find a parameter called "type".
-Simply change this option to "mysql" and add the relative parameters (i.e. username, password and connection url) and run the application.
+Simply change this option to "mysql" and add the relative parameters (i.e. username, password and host url) and run the application.
 This should alter the execution and load the database inside the given MySQL server.

+PLEASE NOTE: when changing from mysql to sqlite and vice-versa, before loading the application be sure to execute

+<code>python startup.py reset</code>

+this will reset any changes made to the sqlite server / mysql server and will force the application to execute the migration again.

 ## Navigating the frontend